irukoa/Floquet/README.md

 X_{nm}^j(\textbf{k}) = (1 - \delta_{nm})\xi_{nm}^j(\textbf{k}).
 $$

 In non-extended systems, methods 1 and 2 are correct and 3 and 4 are increasingly better approximations to the real expression of $\hat{H}(t)$ given by methods 1 and 2.
-In extended systems, methods 3 and 4 are increasingly better approximations to the real expression of $\hat{H}(t)$ and methods 1 and 2 are incorrect.
+In extended systems, methods 3 and 4 are increasingly better approximations to the real expression of $\hat{H}(t)$ and methods 1 and 2 are unfit for calculations.

+## Specifying a crystal

+The method described in Ref. [[1]](#ref1) supposes a crystal represented by its "exact tight-binding parameters", $\hat{H}_0$ and $\hat{\xi}^j$.
+In practice, crystals are specified employing [WannInt](https://github.com/irukoa/WannInt)'s `crystal` object.
+Notice that this way to represent a physical system can be used to represent real materials, models, and non-extended systems.

 ## Specifying $E^j(t)$